mwweinberg/china-daily-email/README.md

 # china-daily-email
 compiles a summary of stories about china based on text file input

+The live folder has the most up to date working version of the script, along with an example of the input csv.
+Everything else here is just for development.

 one-simple.py reads a single URL from a txt file and prints the headline and story

 adder.py should be used to test new site configurations.